 Soon, a third person assisting passed out.
 After 35 minutes of a crew continuing to work on Ramirez despite these alarming occurrences, she passed away due to kidney failure related to her advanced cancer.

-Scientists later said that the staff were simply suffering from mass hysteria, but they fervently deny this.
+Some scientists later said that the staff were simply suffering from mass hysteria, but the staff fervently deny this.
 The resident affected spent two weeks in the ICU, developed hepatitis, and had breathing problems.
 Another scientist believed that Ramirez may have been using a home degreaser as a pain reliever, which could have created a gas in the room, causing the workers’ pain.
 To this day, Ramirez’s family, the workers, and investigators have not settled the debate.